drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Freemuxlet.rst

 .. _Freemuxlet: https://github.com/statgen/popscle

 Freemuxlet_ is a genotype-free demultiplexing software that does not require you to have SNP genotypes the donors in your multiplexed capture.
-In fact, it can't natively integrate SNP genotypes into it's demultiplexing.
+In fact, it can't natively integrate SNP genotypes into the demultiplexing.
 We have provided some scripts that will help identify clusters from given donors if you do have SNP genotypes but use Freemuxlet_.
 However, it might be better to use a software that is designed integrate SNP genotypes while assigning donor/cluster (:ref:`Demuxlet <Demuxlet-docs>`, :ref:`Souporcell <Souporcell-docs>`  or :ref:`Vireo<Vireo-docs>`).